 - The CEO is the most senior manager responsible for sustainability matters at Credit Suisse.

 - The Reputational Risk Sustainability Committee (RRSC), which is composed of senior managers from the different divisions, including several members of the Executive Board, monitors the implementation of the bank's sustainability commitments.
 The Reputational Risk Sustainability Committee also has ultimate responsibility for the Reputational Risk Review Process, which is an internal process under which business transactions are reviewed and evaluated in terms of their potential impact on the environment and human rights, among other aspects.
 The Sustainability Affairs specialist unit is responsible for the coordination of activities in the area of sustainability, amongst other things.
 Key activities include conducting sustainability risk assessments and maintaining a dialogue with stakeholders.

 - Global Environmental Management and Critical Engineering Systems, both part of the Corporate Real Estate and Services department, are responsible for the maintenance and further development of the ISO 14001-certified Environmental Management System, the day-to-day management of Credit Suisse's commitment to greenhouse gas neutrality, and the coordination of cross-regional projects aimed at reducing Credit Suisse's environmental footprint.

 - Furthermore, both Efficiency Management and Information Technology (IT) contribute to the management of environmental and social issues by keeping appropriate oversight of critical suppliers and their environmental and social standards, as required by the Credit Suisse Supplier Code of Conduct, and by integrating energy efficiency factors as key elements of cost effectiveness considerations when planning data centers and other IT infrastructure.

-These sustainability commitments and their implementation in our business and operations complement the public agreements and memberships of Credit Suisse.
+These company-wide sustainability commitments complement the public agreements and memberships of Credit Suisse.